NOMINATIONS ARE NOW OPEN!

 - The Awarded Member has a strong human rights based approach where children are seen as carriers of their own rights in accordance with the UN Convention on the Rights of the Child.

 - The Awarded Member shows a potential for, and strong belief and commitment in, collaboration and joint actions for scaling up their impact as a Child10 Awarded Member.

-- The Awarded Member is engaged in operative work to support girls who are in, or at risk of, trafficking and sexual exploitation in at least one European country.
+- The Awarded Member is engaged in operative work to support children who are in, or at risk of, trafficking and commercial sexual exploitation through online platforms and digital tools in Europe.